The-HoA/the-hoa.github.io/pages/events/event-ycct5/index.md

 {% include event_data.html
-    venue       ="Little Bistro Lounge, near Quest Mall, Kolkata" description ="As winter settles in, so do stories of frost, folklore, and forgotten realms.
-You Can Certainly Try: Winter & Wonders, a one-day tabletop RPG meetup where imagination cuts through the cold like fire and starlight." games       ="Dungeons & Dragons, Call of Cthulhu, Daggerheart"
+    venue       ="Little Bistro Lounge, near Quest Mall, Kolkata" description ="As winter settles over the land, myths awaken beneath the snow.
+Join us for You Can Certainly Try: Winter & Wonders, a one-day tabletop RPG meetup where bold stories thaw the chill and every roll sparks new magic." games       ="Dungeons & Dragons, Call of Cthulhu, Daggerheart"
 %}